os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 An analogous strategy is used to share inputs between models.

 #### Namespace names and values
-Every namespace has a name and a value.
+In practice, every namespace has a name and a value.
 During the creation of a process (instantiation of the models), the value assigned to a certain name can change.
 This duality allows the user to control which variables are coupled and which are not, especially in a process containing several instances of the same generic model.

 -	Namespace name: defined in the I/O descriptor of the model wrapper for variables with Shared visibility (e.g. “ns_country”).